auth0/docs/STYLEGUIDE.md

 ## Voice

-It is important to speak to the reader directly, to engage in a conversation with the reader.
+You should speak to the reader directly so that your document reads as if you were engaged in a conversation.
 This is the most effective way to communicate.
-In order to do this, address the reader as "you."
-Do not use such indirect language as "one" or other passive ways of addressing the user.
+Therefore, address the reader as "you."
+Do not use indirect language such as "one" or other passive ways of addressing the reader.
 Avoid "we".

-Active voice is extremely important.
-It's more than style.
-When you use passive voice, it can actually confuse or mislead the reader.
+The active voice is extremely important.
+The use of passive tense can actually confuse or mislead the reader.
 Avoid constructions such as "the function was called" or  "the password was entered."
 Instead, say exactly who or what issued the call or entered the password.
 Never leave the reader with uncertainty about cause and effect or who did what.

 ## Subheads
 Subheads are not intended to make statements.
-Therefore, make sure to repeat in the body text anything you say in a subhead.
-Do not use a subhead to introduce a new idea, and do not force the user to read the subhead to understand the text that follows.
+Therefore, make sure to repeat in the body text anything stated in the subhead.
+Do not use a subhead to introduce a separate idea and do not force the user to read the subhead to understand the text that follows.

+## Imperative Sentences

+When directing the reader to perform a task, you can often omit the subject of the sentence: Click **Save**.

 ## Gerunds
-Use of gerunds makes a statement more passive.
-To discuss actions the user must take, use the imperative form, not the gerund.
-For example, in a section about setting up SSH keys in which you are walking the user through the process, title the subhead "Set up Your SSH Keys" rather than "Setting up Your SSH Keys."
+Gerunds make a statement more passive.
+To discuss actions the reader must take, use the imperative form, not the gerund.
+For example, in a section about setting up SSH keys in which you are walking the user through the process, title the subhead "Set up your SSH keys" rather than "Setting up your SSH keys."

 ## Abbreviations
-Abbreviations should be avoided.
-Avoid the use of e.g., for example.
-Instead, use "for example."
-The idea is to prevent the reader from having to stop and think about what you mean.
-It may seem like it just takes a second, but it is similar to tuning your web site performance.
-You want your site to perform quickly and smoothly.
-Similarly, you want your content to flow smoothly, uninterrupted by questions the reader must ask himself regarding your intentions.
+Abbreviations should be avoided, including the use of e.g. Instead, use "for example."
+You want the content to flow smoothly, uninterrupted by questions the reader must ask himself regarding your intentions.

 ## Contractions

-Avoid contractions in most cases; they appear too casual.
+Avoid contractions in most cases; they sound too casual.
 Complete words are more authoritative.

 ## Should, must, can, may

 The use of "should" and other ambivalent statements must be avoided.
-If something is required, be definite about it and tell the user it "must" be performed.
+If something is required, tell the user it "must" be performed.

 Use "can" for most descriptions of available actions.
 Use "may" rarely and only for cases when the action is optional.
 Avoid "might".